dart-archive/www.dartlang.org/src/site/docs/tutorials/add-elements/index.markdown

 ![Dart code populates the letter pile with buttons](images/anagram-newletters.png)

-Each button element in the letter pile has a mouse click handler called moveToWord() that moves the clicked button down to the end of the word.
+Each button element in the letter pile has a mouse click handler called moveLetter().
+If the button is in the letterpile, the mouse click handler moves the button to the end of the word.
+If the button is in the word,
+the mouse click handler moves the button back to the letter pile.

-To move the button from the letter pile to the word, the code simply adds the button to a DOM element that is different from the button's current parent&mdash;the element identified with the ID `result`.
+To move the button from the letter pile to the word or back, the code simply adds the button to a DOM element that is different from the button's current parent.
 Because an element can have only one parent, adding the button to a different parent automatically removes it from its previous parent.

 ![The mouse click handler adds the button to the word, thus moving it](images/anagram-move.png)

-The last two lines of code in the moveToWord() function change the mouse click handler for the moved button.
-When a letter tile is in the letter pile, it has a mouse click handler that moves it to the word.
-When a letter tile is in the word, it has a mouse click handler that moves it back to the letter pile.

 The full source code for the anagram example is here:
 <ul>